Own-Data-Privateer/hoardy-web/README.md

 `Hoardy-Web`'s main workflow is to passively collect and archive `HTTP` requests and responses (and, if you ask, also [`DOM` snapshots](./extension/page/help.org#faq-snapshot), i.e. the contents of the page after all `JavaScript` was run) directly from your browser as you browse the web.

-Therefore, `Hoardy-Web` allows you to
+Therefore, `Hoardy-Web` browser extension allows you to

 - trivially archive web pages hidden behind CAPTCHAs, requiring special cookies, multi-factor logins, paywalls, anti-scraping/`curl`/`wget` measures, and etc (after all, the website in question only interacts with your normal web browser, not with a custom web crawler);